kubernetes-sigs/windows-gmsa/admission-webhook/README.md

 Run with the `--dry-run` option to not change anything to your cluster just yet and simply review the change it would be doing.

 Run with `--help` to see all the available options.

+### Amazon EKS

+If you are trying to install this into an EKS cluster please perform the additional installation steps found at https://github.com/aws-samples/amazon-eks-gmsa-admission-webhook-autoinstall